UCTRONICS/UCTRONICS_ESP32/libraries/UCTRONICS/K0075/README.txt

-When you connect to the robot car's access point UCBOT_630C, you can control the status of the car by typing the following command in your browser.
+﻿When you connect to the robot car's access point UCBOT_630C, you can control the status of the car by typing the following command in your browser.

 (1)View video streams